-Estrogens, progesterone and androgens act on the genomic DNA to influence gene expression.
-The expression changes lead to modifications in cellular function, growth and development.
+Estrogens, progesterone, and androgens act on the genomic DNA to influence gene expression.
+The expression changes lead to modifications in cellular function, growth, and development.

 Physiology of estrogen

-The female predominant sex hormone is estrogen.
+The predominant female sex hormone is estrogen.
 Estrogen exerts its function when it binds to estrogen receptors, which can influence metabolism and transcription factors.
 Estrogen is produced in several locations: the ovary, which makes 17β estradiol; placenta, which produces estriol; and in adipose tissue, which produces estrone from the enzyme aromatase.

 In the ovary, estrogen is produced in the two-cell method.
 The hypothalamus produces gonadotropin releasing hormone (GnRH) in a pulsatile manner that induces follicle stimulating hormone (FSH) and luteinizing hormone (LH) to be released from the anterior pituitary.
 LH acts on theca cells to cause the conversion of cholesterol to androstenedione by the enzyme desmolase.
 FSH acts on granulosa cells to convert androstenedione to estradiol.

 Estriol is secreted by the placenta during pregnancy.
-Women who are not pregnant virtually produce no estriol.
+Women who are not pregnant produce virtually no estriol.
 Estriol is the most predominant estrogen produced by the female during pregnancy.
 The production involves the fetal adrenal gland producing dehydroepiandrosterone, which is then converted by the placenta to estriol.

 During pregnancy, estrogens increase contractility of the myometrium by upregulating factors that will aid in delivery of the baby at term.